Resources

 AN INTRODUCTION TO CUSTODY

-Parents are encouraged to reach their own agreements regarding custody.
-When parents cannot agree, the court will decide by analyzing the “best interests of the child” factors listed in the Michigan Child Custody Act.
-Those factors will be analyzed at a hearing, during which the parents may present evidence and arguments about each factor.
+It is always easiest and encouraged for parents to work with each other and make their own agreements regarding custody.
+However, when parents cannot agree and need the court to make a decision, the court will do so by analyzing the “best interests of the child” factors listed in the Michigan Child Custody Act.
+Those factors will be analyzed at a hearing, during which the parents may present evidence and make their case to a referee, who will weigh each factor and make a decision regarding custody and parenting time.

-At either parent’s request, the court must consider ordering joint custody.
-“Joint custody” means either the child resides alternatively for specific periods with each parent, or the parents share decision-making authority for important decisions affecting the welfare of the child, or both.
+When a motion is filed, the referee must consider ordering joint custody.
+“Joint custody” means either the child resides alternatively for specific periods with each parent (known as “joint physical custody”), or the parents share decision-making authority for important decisions affecting the welfare of the child (known as “joint legal custody”), or both.
 If both parents agree to a joint custody arrangement, the court must order it unless the court determines that joint custody is not in the “best interests of the child.”
-The court must state its reasons for granting or denying the request for joint custody.
+The court must state its reasons for granting or denying the request for joint custody and does so through issuing a Referee Recommended Order.
 The court may also consider ordering joint custody even if neither parent has requested it.
-A court that is considering ordering joint custody must consider both the “best interests” factors and also whether the parents will be able to cooperate and usually agree on important decisions affecting their child’s welfare.
+A court that is considering ordering joint custody must consider both the “best interests” factors and also whether the parents will be able to cooperate and agree on important decisions affecting their child’s welfare.

 If the court determines that a child’s interests are not adequately represented in the custody proceedings, the court may appoint a lawyer guardian ad litem to represent the child.
 The court may require the parties to pay the lawyer guardian ad litem’s fees.
 For more information about child custody issues, see the Michigan Custody Guidelines.